Mobile driver's license: Norway

+United States

+Louisiana

+The first mDL that claims compliance with ISO/IEC 18013-5 is Louisiana's, developed in part by Envoc, a software firm in Baton Rouge, whose president claimed that most drivers under 40 won't go back home if they forget their physical laminated license, "but if they forget their phone, they always turn around."
+Ontario in 2020, in response to the COVID-19 pandemic, announced a "Digital Identity Program," including a mobile driver's license.

+Colorado

 Colorado was the first state to deploy a production version of a digital license, primarily based on QR codes stored in a digital wallet, which it claims is accepted by police officers throughout the state.
 After going through the standard process at the state Department of Motor Vehicles, volunteers installed the "DigiDL" app on their phones and then downloaded the license.
 Volunteers tested the digital driver's license in stores, the Colorado Lottery claim center, and an art fair.

-The first mDL that claims compliance with ISO 18013-5 is Louisiana's, developed in part by Envoc, a software firm in Baton Rouge, whose president claimed that most drivers under 40 won't go back home if they forget their physical laminated license, "but if they forget their phone, they always turn around."
-Ontario in 2020, in response to the COVID-19 pandemic, announced a "Digital Identity Program," including a mobile driver's license.
-Denmark in 2020 introduced a mobile driver's license which uses a QR code.
-According to the standard, the holder's privacy is protected since they do need to hand over their phone to provide proof of identity.
+European digital driving licence

+On 21 October 2025, the European Parliament approved the creation of a European digital driving licence, according to the internationally recognized ISO standard (ISO/IEC 18013-5) and compatible with the EU Digital Identity Wallet (EUDI) in accordance with eIDAS 2.0.

+This follows the 'Proposal for a Revision of the Directive on Driving Licences' on 1 March 2023.

 Operating system support

 Smartphone operating systems are adapting to the new standard.
 For example, Android's JetPack suite comes with specific support for ISO 18013–5 from version API 24.
-On September 1, 2021, Apple provided details about its implementation of the standard in iOS 15.
-Arizona and Georgia became the first two states to announce that IDs were supported.
-On March 23, 2022, Arizona officially launched their program which includes the first TSA checkpoint to support Apple’s mobile driver’s license, Phoenix Sky Harbor International Airport.
+In March 2022, Apple introduced support for mobile IDs conforming to ISO 18013-5 in Apple Wallet, through a proprietary enrollment process which is implemented in partnership with governments.
+Arizona and Georgia became the first two states to announce that IDs were supported on Apple Wallet, starting with version iOS 15.4.
+On 23 March 2022, Arizona officially launched their program which includes the first TSA checkpoint to support Apple’s mobile driving licence, Phoenix Sky Harbour Airport.

 Conformance and testing

-Safety organization UL has a product to help test an app's conformance with the ISO 18013-5 standard.
+Safety organization Fime has a product to help test an app's conformance with the ISO/IEC 18013-5 standard.
 The Kantara Initiative created a "Privacy & Identity Protection in Mobile Driving License Ecosystems Discussion Group" to issue a report on the need for conformance specifications around identity and privacy.